There are many structures and processes in place to help ensure that the transition from primary to secondary

 Please contact the Head of Learning Support for further information about these programmes.

-Staff and students are fortunate to have a professional social worker who is based here on campus four days a week.
-Ms Roseman Tsim meets students and their families to listen and try to address issues such as: parent-child relationships and communication, school adjustment, the influence of peers, coping with stress and other matters of well being and balancing this with academic demands.
-Roseman is can be contacted via telephone and email.
+Staff, students and families are fortunate to have a professional social worker based at Sha Tin College four days a week.
+Ms Eunice Wong is employed by the YWCA and lends her expertise to our school by being available, actively listening to and addressing issues such as: parent-child relationships and overcoming conflict, school adjustment, the influence of peers, coping with stress and other matters of wellbeing in an effort to promote a balanced approach to school life and academic demands.

-Our school social worker is also instrumental in organising links with outside agencies, then facilitating and leading a wide range of placements and projects for students to undertake, irrespective of their age.
+Ms Wong also leads on charity and outreach work with her connections to other Hong Kong agencies.
+She supports students with CAS projects and is actively involved in the daily life of students.
+She is instrumental in facilitating a wide range of placements and projects for students to undertake, irrespective of their age.
 These include work with local charities, the elderly and other ‘at risk’ groups in society.
-Students find these community service experiences meaningful and insightful, whilst also fulfilling important parts of their CAS activity requirements.
+Students report that they find these community service experiences meaningful and insightful.

 The Medical Room is located in Room 104 on the ground floor, next to the Main Office.
 Students can gain permission to see the nurse to consult on injuries and illness, though they cannot remain there for longer than it takes to assess them.
 Our School Nurse, Nicole So, is a qualified, registered Hong Kong nurse health care professional.
 She deals with a plethora of students and families each day. .